 Poems of such brilliance refresh the reader and when the poet brushes off all the extraordinary feats of human existence with a single stroke, thoughts flare up.
 The poem, ‘Compass’ reads:

-in the six directions.
+We fell in the six directions. * They wandered with ambition.

 The poem, ‘Before us, the crays’ expresses the deepest distress of poetic thought still aimed at good-humor: